philipkarz/tripply/readme.md

 ## Future Features
-- A registered user should be able to search other APIs (in addition to Yelp), to populate activities, i.e. TripAdvisor
+- A registered user should be able to search other APIs (in addition to Yelp), to populate activities, i.e. TripAdvisor, Expedia

 - A registered user should be able to decide whether or not they want their trip to be public